Last Tango in Halifax spoiler alert - new series location revealed

-An Ilkley supermarket is passing of as part of Calderdale in the new series of Last Tango in Halifax.
+An Ilkley supermarket is passing off as part of Calderdale in the new series of Last Tango in Halifax.

 Family-owned grocer and wine merchant Booths makes a guest star appearance in the popular Northern drama written by Sally Wainwright, The Last Tango in Halifax which airs on BBC One Sunday, February 23.